 A number of important things

-Financial success is always an enabler, and an indicator of sustainability in what we build.
-Up until now, we did have financial success, and that enabled us to keep going.
-But to be sustainable and survive beyond consulting we had to reinvest back into the company and into the pillars that we valued of most import.
+Financial success is always an enabler and an indicator of sustainability in what we build.
+Up until now we’d had financial success that enabled us to keep going, but to be sustainable and survive beyond consulting we had to reinvest back into the company and into the pillars that we valued of most import.
 If we did come out the other side in another 6 months, back at net zero: ‘what would we want to come out with moving forward’?

 We focused on two goals to foster sustainability and answer this question: 1. building a core team, and 2. build community.